MANN0503/MANN0503/README.md

 - 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with internships and trainings
-- 💬 Ask me about Data Analytics
+- 💬 Ask me about Data Analytics.
 - 📫 You can reach out to me on my e-mail: manbir.kaur2020@vitbhopal.ac.in
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...